Dragons’ Den: Series 13, Episode 15

 The goal can be closed like a curtain when not in use and adjusted in size for smaller gardens.
 UK patent granted, the entrepreneur also revealed he’d signed a deal with the world’s largest manufacturer of trampolines.

-Sarah Willingham was impressed with the product but warned that the ptich was “tending towards verbose” and wanted to understand the market potential.
-While Jonathan Cowan laid out some impressive financial projections – £3.5m by year four – “financially forensic” Peter Jones spotted a weakness in his defence.
+Sarah Willingham was impressed with the product but warned that the pitch was “tending towards verbose” and wanted to understand the market potential.
+While Jonathan Cowan laid out some impressive financial projections – £3.5m by year four – “financially forensic” Peter Jones spotted a weakness in his defense.

 The dragon pointed out that selling 5,000 units at £20 profit over year one would only equate to £100,000 gross profit.
 “You’re coming in here trying to value this product at £1m – I find that insulting”, asserted a ruthless Jones: “It doesn’t stack up… you are trying to sell a business out of poles and a back net”.